 - Add the cubed sweet potato and squash.
 Bring to boil.
 Reduce heat to high simmer.
 Cook until the cubes are fork tender, meaning soft all the way through, feeling like they will break apart when you push the fork in.
 This should take between 20-40 minutes, depending on your heat level, and size of the cubes.
 So check regularly.

 - Using an immersion blender, blend until soup is completely silky smooth.
-(Alternatively, place small batches (2-3 cups in a large blender at a time, making sure the lid is tight, and blend until smooth) Taste and adjust any seasoning, adding extra smoked paprika, salt, pepper, as you like.
+(Alternatively, place small batches (2-3 cups in a large blender at a time, making sure the lid is tight, and blend until smooth) Taste and adjust any seasoning, adding extra smoked paprika, liquid smoke, salt, pepper, as you like.
 Add a cup or two of milk or cream if you like.
 Blend again to combine.
 Serve.

 - Serving Size: 10 oz.